Back to Research

 The Participation Paradox

 Three reinforcing mechanisms sustain this paradox.
 First, the burden of unpaid care work falls almost entirely on women, functionally removing them from the labor market.
 Second, mobility constraints, both physical (unsafe public transport, particularly in Dhaka) and social (norms restricting women's movement outside the home in rural communities), limit the geographic radius within which women can seek employment.
-Third, the formal sector outside the RMG industry offers few entry points for women: banking, IT, professional services, and telecommunications remain heavily male-dominated in hiring and career progression.
+Third, the formal sector outside RMG offers few entry points for women: banking, IT, professional services, and telecommunications remain heavily male-dominated in hiring and career progression.

 Chapter 2